WHAT IS EVIDENCE-BASED TREATMENT for DRUG and ALCOHOL ADDICTION?

 MOTIVATIONAL ENHANCEMENT THERAPY

-Motivational Enhancement Therapy (MET) is a counseling approach that helps individuals resolve their ambivalence about engaging in treatment and stopping their drug use.
+Another evidenced-base treatment is Motivational Enhancement Therapy (MET) which is a counseling approach that helps individuals resolve their ambivalence about engaging in treatment and stopping their drug use.

 Read More about Motivational Enhancement Therapy